david-acker/ThrottlingSample/README.md

 Optionally, run `./client-test.sh` to test the download throttling functionality, after starting the sample application.
 If necessary, add execute permissions using `chmod +x client-test.sh`.

-The test script uses `curl` to make several requests to the sample application's `GET /minimal/throttled` and prints the average download speed of each request (in bytes per second) to the console.
+The test script uses `curl` to make several requests to the `GET /minimal/throttled` endpoint and prints the average download speed of each request (in bytes per second) to the console.
 The actual download speeds average 99,000 bytes (0.099 MBs) per second, and do not exceed the enforced limit of 0.1 MBs per second.

 ### Endpoints